Courtesy TechSmart Kids

 These programs will take your kids to the stars or to the bottom of the ocean, start them on the path to computer programming, teach them how to make a movie on the family computer, and even take STEM learning outside in the sun to explore science and nature.

-Cost: $200 per week for half-day; $390 per week for full-day
+Cost: $225 per week for half-day; $425 per week for full-day (member discounts available)

 Cost: Varies by host organization and length of camp-day

-3. Pacific Science Center has dozens and dozens of exciting programs planned for summer.
+PSC has dozens and dozens of exciting programs planned for summer.
 Camps are held at nine locations, including Seattle and the Mercer Slough Environmental Education Center in Bellevue.
 Camp topics range from preschool science experiments to a robot workshop to spy science, one of the most popular camps at PSC.

 Cost: $359 per week

-8. Seattle Aquarium offers a full roster of marine science summer camps where campers investigate the ocean depths with underwater exploration tools and experiments.
+The Seattle Aquarium offers a full roster of marine science summer camps where campers investigate the ocean depths with underwater exploration tools and experiments.
 Camp topics for different ages range from marine mammal science to sharks and fish friends.

 Ages: Grades K–8

-9. The Aerospace Camp Experience at the Museum of Flight, for kids entering kindergarten and up, focuses on all things aviation, aerospace, and outer space.
+These camps focus on all things aviation, aerospace, and outer space.
 If your young flyers love engineering, they can explore topics ranging from building robots to the principles of aerodynamics and space flight.

-Ages: Grades K–12
+Ages: Grades K–5

 Ages: Grades 1–6